chetansinghsajwan/notes/jman/tasks.md

-# Notes
+# Tasks

 - alert notification on wrong details on company signup, login, user signup, login. by **sai**.

 - user profile page: by **santosh** and **hari**
+	- add upload and download resume button
+	- add upload and delete image button

 - company home page:, by **sai**.
-	- add details
-		- name
-		- owner
-		- address
-		- contact_email
-		- contact_no
-		- email
-		- password
-		- about
+	- add these fields: name, owner, address, contact_email, contact_no, email, password, about
 	- view 3 latest jobs on company home page
 	- redirect to posted jobs

 - posted jobs page:
 	- build it. by **suresh**.

+- applicants page: by **sai**

 - job info page: by **shivkesh**
 	- rename from apply to job-info